pvilayan/leetcode-practice/1768-merge-strings-alternately/README.md

         return result;
     }
 };

-Why This Version is Better
+✅ Why the Optimized Version is Better

-No need for extra vectors.

-Uses one loop to handle both alternating and remaining characters.
+No extra memory used for vectors — just one string result.

+Handles unequal string lengths smoothly with simple conditionals.

-Clean, short, and easy to read.
+Shorter, cleaner, and easier to read.

-Safer for multiple test cases in LeetCode.
+Avoids scope or memory issues common with global vectors in LeetCode.

+# 🧠 Takeaway
+When solving string manipulation problems:

+Favor simplicity when possible.

+Avoid global variables in online judges like LeetCode.

+Think about how the loop will behave with different input lengths.

-Time and Space Complexity
+📚 Time and Space Complexity

-Time Complexity: O(n + m), where n is the length of word1 and m is the length of word2.
+Time Complexity: O(n + m), where n = word1.length() and m = word2.length()

-Space Complexity: O(n + m) for the final result string.
+Space Complexity: O(n + m) for the result string

-Takeaway

-For string merging problems, using just a string and managing indices directly often results in simpler, safer, and more efficient code.